tgmgroup/CrosswordGame/DEVELOPING.md

 - To theme the Xanado specific classes, you can add your own CSS file to the `css/` directory.
 An example is given in `css/exander77`.

+If you add a new theme, use `npm run indexing` to add it to the index files.

 ## Build system
 The build system uses [webpack](https://webpack.js.org/) to generate indexes and minimal browser scripts in the `dist` subdirectory.
-Run it using `npm run build`.
-The `dist` code is checked in to git so that it can be served using github pages.
+Run it using `npm run build` (or `npm run debug_build`).
+The `dist` code is built automatically when the code is pushed to github.

 ## Documentation
 The code is documented using `jsdoc`.
 The documentation is automatically